Aarati21/Machine-Learning-models/README.md

 # Machine-Learning-models
-Implementation of certain machine learning models from scratch using Numpy for the course Machine Learning and Artificial Intelligence for Engineers at Carnegie Mellon University.
+Implementation of several machine learning models from scratch using Numpy for the course Machine Learning and Artificial Intelligence for Engineers at Carnegie Mellon University.
 A slight overview of the models covered

 Homework 1<br />
 q1.
 Linear Regression<br />